Holiday’s hit high gear in Santa Monica

-Santa Monica’s holiday season is in full swing this week with tree lightings and holiday walks kicking off the festivities.
+Santa Moncia’s holiday season is in full swing this week with tree lightings and holiday walks kicking off the festivities.

 Downtown, Main Street and Montana Ave and Pico all have holiday activities in the coming weeks.